 No visit to Southeastern Connecticut is complete without a visit to the Mystic Seaport.
-The Mystic Seaport, in Mystic, Connecticut consists of 3 major components: A recreated nineteenth-century coastal village complete with various homes and buildings of the time period, 4 historic ships on view or open for tours, and exhibit galleries which include time period art and even a gallery of ship figureheads.
+The Mystic Seaport, in Mystic, Connecticut consists of 3 major components: A recreated nineteenth-century coastal village complete with various homes and buildings of the period, four historic ships on view or open for tours, and exhibit galleries which include period art and even a gallery of ship figureheads.

 Group tours are available which is an invaluable field trip for children's scouting and home school groups.There is a cafeteria and also a gift shop on the grounds.